umaciki4/FormCmsAdminSdk/README.md

 Users can access their view history, liked posts, bookmarked posts, and manage authentication via GitHub OAuth in a personalized portal.
 </summary>

-The **User Portal** in FormCMS provides a centralized interface for users to manage their social activity, including viewing their interaction history, liked posts, bookmarked content, and authenticating seamlessly via GitHub OAuth.
+The **User Portal** in FormCMS provides a centralized interface for users to manage their social engagement, including viewing their interaction history, liked posts, bookmarked content, and authenticating seamlessly via GitHub OAuth.
 This enhances user engagement by offering a tailored experience to revisit, organize content, and simplify account creation.

 ### History
 Users can view a list of all items they have previously accessed, such as pages, posts, or other content.
 Each item in the history is displayed with a clickable link, allowing users to easily revisit the content.